 A Danube river cruise is a relaxing way to enjoy the charms of Europe.
 You can leave behind the seasick bags, crumpled maps and long bus journeys.
 Unpack once and cruise in comfort across Europe while you float along the Danube River from Rousse in Bulgaria, then the Main, Rhine and Moselle rivers all the way to Amsterdam in the Netherlands.

 Danube river cruises are a relaxing way to explore charming Danube river cities.
 Most cruises usually last seven days but stringing two or more cruises back-to-back is fast becoming popular.
+Cruising is a great way to see many of the famous landmarks in Europe with ease.

 While in Europe, also try cruising the fjords of Norway for amazing scenery.